commitdev/zero-backend-go/templates/README.md

 ### Configuring
 You can update the resource limits in the [kubernetes/base/deployment.yml][base-deployment], and control fine-grain customizations based on environment and specific deployments such as Scaling out your production replicas from the [overlays configurations][env-prod]

+### Dev Environment
+You can do fast local development of a single service, even if that service depends on other services in your cluster.
+Make a change to your service, save, and you can immediately see the new service in action.
+And, you can use any tools like IDE installed locally to test/debug/edit your service.

+Supposing your backend service (`<% .Name %>`, a web service, output `Hello`) is running on Staging cluster, you can `curl htts://<% index .Params `stagingBackendSubdomain` %><% index .Params `stagingHostRoot` %>` and see `Hello`.
+Now, you want to change the service and verify it locally.

+Usually, you will test the service in local that accesses your local database.
+However, today, you need access data on Staging database and you are not allowed to access that database directly from your local machine.

+- Regular development workflow:
+  a. change code --> b. lite test on local --> c. git commit & auto-deploy to Staging --> d. verify the changes on Staging --> e. repeat a~d until done

+- New development workflow:
+  a. run `start-dev-env.sh` --> b. change code --> c. test on Staging with cloud DB --> d. repeat b~c until done --> e. git commit & auto-deploy to Staging

+Note: this script is powered by Telepresence (http://telepresence.io) and Kustomize.
+You may customize the script.

 ## Circle CI
 Your repository comes with a end-to-end CI/CD pipeline, which includes the following steps:
 1. Checkout